IUDataStructuresCourse/course-web-page-fall-2023/lab2.md

 ### Problem 3: Binary Search on an Array of Booleans

-Similar to Problem 1, we search on an array of Booleans and look for the position of the first `true`.
+Similar to Problem 1, we search on an array of booleans and look for the position of the first `true`.
 This time we suppose that all of the `false` elements in the array come before all of the `true` elements (sorted).